wombleton/gitlaw-nz/acts/P/Plumbers, Gasfitters, and Drainlayers Act 2006.md

-##### 127 Time for laying information
+##### 127 Time for filing charging document

-*   Despite [section 14][267] of the Summary Proceedings Act 1957, an information in respect of an offence under this Part may be laid at any time within 5 years after the time when the matter of the information arose.
+*   Despite anything to the contrary in [section 25][269] of the Criminal Procedure Act 2011, the limitation period in respect of an offence under this Part ends on the date that is 5 years after the date on which the offence was committed.

+    Section 127: replaced, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 128 Infringement offences

 *   (1) If a person is alleged to have committed an infringement offence, that person may either---

-    *   (a) be proceeded against summarily for the alleged offence under the [Summary Proceedings Act 1957][268]; or
+    *   (a) be proceeded against by filing a charging document under [section 14][270] of the Criminal Procedure Act 2011; or

     *   (b) be served with an infringement notice as provided in [section 129][160].

-    (2) Despite [section 21][269] of the Summary Proceedings Act 1957, leave of a District Court Judge or Registrar to lay an information is not necessary where the Board or the Registrar proceeds with an infringement offence summarily.
+    (2) Despite [section 21][271] of the Summary Proceedings Act 1957, leave of a District Court Judge or Registrar to file a charging document is not necessary if the Board or the Registrar commences proceedings for an infringement offence by filing a charging document under the [Criminal Procedure Act 2011][272].

+    Section 128(1)(a): replaced, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 128(2): replaced, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 129 Infringement notices